cloudshiftstrategies/css_vault_lab/README.md

 ![drawing.png](./static/drawing.png)

-Your lab facilitator will provide you with the IP addresses for this lab in a format similar to:
+Your lab facilitator will provide IP addresses for this lab in a format similar to:

     Lab User 2:
       Vault Public IP: 18.222.20.111 (http://18.222.20.111:8200)